 This course is the first half of an algebra-based physics class.
 It covers mechanics, forces, energy conservation, and rotational motion.
-This class is appropriate for beginning science majors, environmental scientists, pre-medical students and general education students.
-We will use a lot of demos and available online simulations (such as https://phet.colorado.edu/en/simulations/category/physics).
+This class is appropriate for beginning science majors, students with a physics concentration, pre-medical students and general education students.
+Each class will be focused on describing how a specific phenomenon works.
+We will use a lot of demos and available online simulations (http://phet.colorado.edu/en/simulations/category/physics).
 Understanding physics can take some time and you will need to put in a lot of time outside of class to understand the material.